manifold-systems/manifold/manifold-core-parent/manifold/pluggable_ts.md

 _Whether you stand on the static or dynamic side of the fence, the resurgence of dynamic languages is undeniable.
 This flies in the face of the recent influx of statically typed languages.
-State-of-the-art newcomers like Kotlin, Swift, and C# clearly demonstrate the lunge toward richly featured static type systems, at least within the mainstream language community.
+State-of-the-art newcomers like Kotlin, Swift, and C# clearly represent a lunge toward richly featured static type systems, at least within the mainstream language community.
 Even dynamic languages are admitting some level of defeat by including type annotations to mitigate pitfalls inherent in their type systems.
 By now one would assume dynamic languages would be waning in popularity.
 What is going on here?_